Jfare/frankenphp-laravel/README.md

-# Docker environment for FrankenPHP with Composer and NPM
+# Docker environment for Laravel with FrankenPHP

 ## Prerequisites

 Docker Engine
-(or Docker Desktop which inlcudes Docker Engine).
+(or Docker Desktop which includes Docker Engine).

 If you are using Linux you will have to create a directory called "src" unless you are the root user.
+Otherwise everything created with your docker compose commands will end up with root as owner.

 ## Create a Aliases for easier use